blib-la/caption-me/README.md

 Getting "Caption Me" running on your machine is a breeze.
 Just follow these simple steps:

+## One click installer

+**Windows**

+You can try the one-click-installer.bat from here: https://github.com/failfa-st/caption-me/releases/tag/v0.1.0-alpha.1 It will clone the repo to you local machine and install all requirements.

+**Unix**

+Please read below.

 ### Step by Step

 1. **Clone the Repository**: